dfsp-spirit/personal-analytics/README.md

 ```

-## Alternative: Use Docker to run both the Frontend and the Backend in containers
+## Alternative: Use Docker to run both the Frontend and the Backend in containers (development mode)

+**IMPORTANT**: *The Docker setup provided in this repo is meant for development.
+Do not use it for production.
+It does many things that are not secure, e.g., no HTTPS, expose uvicorn directly, etc.*

 Make sure you have `docker` and docker compose, and that you are allowed to use it.
 If you're not in the `docker` system group, you will have to use `sudo` to run docker.